makersacademy/acebook-remote-july-2017/README.md

 * [Trello](https://trello.com/) for tracking and organising workflow
 * [Heroku](https://acebook-remote-july.herokuapp.com/
 ) for hosting our website
-* Vanilla CSS to make it look pretty
+* CSS and Bootstrap to make it look pretty
 * Git for version managing

 ## Assets